Public Lands Foundation

 Who may apply:

-• All juniors, seniors and masters-level graduate students majoring in a natural resource or public land policy curriculum during the 2023/2024 school year.
+• All juniors, seniors, and masters-level graduate students majoring in a natural resource management or public land policy curriculum during the 2024/2025 school year.

 • Students who demonstrate academic excellence with a minimum cumulative grade point average of 3.0.

-• Full-time students planning on carrying at least 12 units per semester or enrollment in a Master’s-level graduate program.
+• Full-time junior or senior-level students planning to enroll in at least 12 units per semester, or enrollment in a Master’s-level graduate program.

-• Students will also be rated based on financial need, related volunteer, professional society participation, employment, etc.
+• Applicants will be rated based on financial need, volunteer experiences, professional society participation, employment, etc.

 If you have questions, please contact David Stout at dstout@publicland.org.